RocketManGit/F1_Aero_Optimizer/README.md

 Low DF = low downforce = flat wings = less drag = faster on straights High DF = high downforce = steep wings = more grip = faster in corners

+CL range chosen for optimization: 1.5 -> 7.0

 Low→High DF Delta is the lap time difference between running the lowest possible downforce setup and the highest possible downforce setup on a given circuit.